StudyingFuFu/L2COcc/README.md

 If you find our work beneficial for your research, please consider citing our paper and give us a star:

 ```
-@misc{CGFormer,
-      title={Context and Geometry Aware Voxel Transformer for Semantic Scene Completion},
-      author={Zhu Yu and Runming Zhang and Jiacheng Ying and Junchen Yu and Xiaohai Hu and Lun Luo and 						Siyuan Cao and Huiliang Shen},
-      year={2024},
-      eprint={2405.13675},
-      archivePrefix={arXiv},
-      primaryClass={cs.CV}
-}
 ```

-If you encounter any issues, please contact zhu.yu.pk@gmail.com.
+If you encounter any issues, please contact samuraiwry@gmail.com.

 ## To do